lars1050/csc321-s25/project01-disease/ISSUES.md

 27. In Person, create a static variable morbidityRate and initialize to 0.
 In Population.update(), call the setter with the current value from the MessageBoard.
 In Person.move(), if a person is infected and has reached the end of their illness, change their status to  NOT\_ALIVE with the morbidityRate probability.
 If someone is not alive, they cannot move, so change deltaX and deltaY to 0.
 And if not NOT\_ALIVE, then status should be changed to HEALTHY\_RECOVERED.
 Call population.statusChanged to report the change.

+Issue #28  can be developed on branch **fix-ignore-status-notalive**

-Issue #28 In Population.checkForEncounters(), check for status NOT_ALIVE and ignore any NOT_ALIVE as either the "person" or the "other".
+28. In Population.checkForEncounters(), check for status NOT_ALIVE and ignore any NOT_ALIVE as either the "person" or the "other".